vitorcrivano/cordova-plugin-bluetooth-classic-serial-port/README.md

 # Bluetooth Classic Serial Plugin for Cordova

 This plugin enables serial communication over Bluetooth.
-It is a fork of https://github.com/don/BluetoothSerial and https://github.com/soltius/BluetoothClassicSerial The core difference is that https://github.com/don/BluetoothSerial supports Bluetooth Low Energy on iOS.
-This plugin is written using the iOS Accessory Framework (MFi) to support Classic Bluetooth on iOS.
-Windows Phone 8 Support has been removed in the fork.
+It is a fork of https://github.com/don/BluetoothSerial and https://github.com/soltius/BluetoothClassicSerial.

-* **Beta Release**
+The core difference is that https://github.com/don/BluetoothSerial supports Bluetooth Low Energy on iOS.

-* **Breaking API Changes from version 0.9.5 'MultiInterface'**
+This plugin is written using the [iOS Accessory Framework](https://developer.apple.com/documentation/externalaccessory/) (MFi) to support Classic Bluetooth on iOS.

 ## TODO